aurazelco/SGDifferencesHumanBrain/README.md

 #### Gene Regulatory Network Analysis - SCENIC

-The [SCENIC](UCSC/SCENIC/) folder contains a bash script to run the two main steps of SCENIC on all files contained in a folder, ran in October 2022.
+The [SCENIC](UCSC/SCENIC/) folder contains a bash script to run the two main steps of SCENIC on all files contained in a folder, ran in November/DEcember 2022.
 A brief description of the scripts can be found in the respective [README file](UCSC/README.md).

 ----------------------------------------------------------------------------------------------------------